Connect and collaborate

 The Adapting to Salinity in the Southern Indus Basin (ASSIB) project was initiated to develop and investigate adaptation options and strategies with people managing and living in salinity-affected agricultural landscapes in the southern Indus Basin.

-Our response to this challenge builds on a growing acceptance that farmers’ participation is vital to the success of field-level practice change programs, including those involving salinity management for those living in salinity affected landscapes.
+Our response to this challenge built on the growing acceptance that farmers’ participation is vital to the success of field-level practice change programs, including those involving salinity management for those living in salinity affected landscapes.

 The project builds on research and outputs from several ACIAR funded projects in Pakistan, including three managed by Charles Sturt’s former Institute for Land, Water and Society, namely: